Holly Mak (she/her)

 As a teacher, Holly honed skills now central to her counselling work: empathy, active listening, critical thinking and respectful communication.

-Today, Holly enjoys collaborating with people to discover the themes of their stories, forming supportive relationships in the process.
+Today, Holly enjoys co-authoring stories with the people she works with, and building supportive relationships with them in the process.